eyaler/uku3le/README.md

 The solution has some degrees of freedom concerning the string order and choice of octaves.
 However, other considerations such as proper string tension without changing strings, suggested that we fix the tuning to C4-G4-A4, which is close to the bottom three of the standard G4-C4-E4-A4.
 Following are the chord charts for 20 popular chords requiring up to two fingers and a reach difference of up to two frets.

-We hope this system may help children, perplexed beginners, people with disabilities and the dexterity-challenged to play strings.
+We hope this system may help children, beginners with difficulties, people with disabilities and the dexterity-challenged (including the first author) to play strings.

 <br/>